Bellevue City Council recap

 Accept and authorize the mayor to sign the proposal for the demolition of the structures located at 720 E. LaPlatte Road.

-Approve and authorized the mayor to sign the easements between City of Bellevue and Omaha Development Foundation, in the amount of $1,810 for Temporary Easement and $490 for Permanent Easement, to equal a total cost of $2,300 for the New South Lift Station, Brown River Lift Station Improvements and Force Mains projects.
+Approve and authorized the mayor to sign the easements between the City of Bellevue and Omaha Development Foundation, in the amount of $1,810 for temporary easement and $490 for permanent easement, to equal a total cost of $2,300 for the New South Lift Station, Brown River lift station improvements and force mains projects.

-The council then took time to discuss a public records request from the Omaha World Herald regarding all communications between Mayor Rusty Hike, Jegg Gehring, Robert Ryan, John Jungers pertaining to development in Olde Towne and more specifically regarding properties owned by Mercury.
+The council then took time to discuss a public records request from the Omaha World-Herald regarding all communications between Mayor Rusty Hike, Jegg Gehring, Robert Ryan and John Jungers pertaining to development in Olde Towne and more specifically regarding properties owned by Mercury.

-The communications would be about the recently blighted properties on the 1700 block of Jefferson St.
+The communications would be about the recently blighted properties on the 1700 block of Jefferson Street.

 Several other news outlets inquired about these same records.